 Unlike other Coca-Cola products, Vitaminwater is touted as a great way to get electrolytes and hydrate.
 So, is Vitaminwater actually good for you?
 Here's what you need to know about its nutritional value, explained.

-Is Vitaminwater good for you?
+So, is Vitaminwater good for you?

-There are too many vitamins in Vitaminwater.
+Are there too many vitamins in Vitaminwater?

 According to EcoWatch, Vitaminwater contains many vitamins and micronutrients that most people already get.
 Vitaminwater comes in many flavors, all containing vitamins B and C. Some contain smaller amounts of vitamins A and E and potassium, magnesium, manganese, chromium, and zinc.

 The average person's diet rarely lacks vitamins B and C. Vitaminwater contains 50 to 120 percent of a person's daily value of vitamin B and 50 to 150 percent of a person's recommended daily value of vitamin C. Thankfully, these aren't harmful amounts as those vitamins are water-soluble, so any excess vitamins are usually washed out of the body with a person's urine.

 Drinking too much Vitaminwater could harm your body.

 According to Healthline, increased supplemental use of vitamins A and E has been associated with an increased risk of premature death.
 A single Vitaminwater doesn’t contain any excess percentage of these vitamins, but if you start drinking daily, you could begin to reach those excessive levels.